greenfieldt/SpinnerTutorial/tutorial.md

 ---

-***Before we begin I feel compelled to tell you that I'm having a small crisis at the moment.
-I really don't see the need for puns or clever titles in technical blogs (ditto for the clever top picture).
-But, some times I just can't help myself.
-Anyways I don't want this soul searching to spin out of control so let's get going...***
+***Before we begin I feel compelled to tell you that I'm firmly against clever titles, pictures, double entendres, and most especially puns.
+I would never sneak to such depths as they only cheapen the final product, and we, as the technical community, should rise above such things.***

 ![Photo by www.localfitness.com.au](https://upload.wikimedia.org/wikipedia/commons/f/fa/Spin_Cycle_Indoor_Cycling_Class_at_a_Gym.JPG "Photo by www.localfitness.com.au")